-Is an Exercise Ball Good for Lower Back Pain?
+Is an Exercise Ball Beneficial for Lower Back Pain?

-Your physiotherapist has special training in the reactivation techniques of these stabilising muscles.
-For more advice, please contact your physiotherapist.
+Your physiotherapist possesses special training in the reactivation techniques of these stabilising muscles.
+For further advice, please get in touch with your physiotherapist.